The Starlost: Reception and impact

 On March 31, 1974, Ellison received a Writers Guild of America Award for Best Original Screenplay for the original script (the pilot script as originally written, not the version that was filmed).
-A novelization of this script by Edward Bryant, Phoenix Without Ashes, was published in 1975; this contained a lengthy foreword by Ellison describing what had gone on in production.
+A novelization of the script by Edward Bryant, Phoenix Without Ashes, was published in 1975 and contained a lengthy foreword by Ellison describing what had gone on in production.
 In 2010, the novel was adapted into comic book form by IDW Publishing.

 Ben Bova, in an editorial in Analog Science Fiction (June 1974) and in interviews in fanzines, made it clear how disgruntled he had been as science adviser.
 In 1975, he published a novel entitled The Starcrossed, depicting a scientist taken on as a science adviser for a terrible science fiction series.